LESSON 1: NATURAL LAW AND POSITIVE LAW

 It’s true that some people would prefer we do things this way rather than that, and others that we do them that way rather than this.
 So Hobbes acknowledged that, relative to any alternative positive law, every positive law produces winners and losers.
 But, he pointed out, relative to any alternative to positive law, every positive law produces nothing but winners.

 So insofar as a) there’s nothing ‘natural’ about natural laws, that b) they’re nothing more nor less than what experience tells us are good rules of thumb by which to arrange our interpersonal affairs, and that c) any positive law, if it stands a hope of being respected, will likewise have to be sensitive to these rules of thumb, there’s really nothing left for natural law to be.
 Which is not to say that all rules are posited.
 It’s to say only that some of the rules by which we get along with one another have to be.
-And those that don’t, like queuing up for coffee, take care of themselves.
+And those that don’t, like queuing up, take care of themselves.

 LESSON 2: THE SOVEREIGN AND THE HIGHWAYMAN